 Turner (2018) describes a “a major research scandal, after an inquiry found that scientific papers were doctored over an eleven year period.”
 Professor David Latchman, Master of Birkbeck College and one of the country’s top geneticists, was accused of “recklessness” by allowing research fraud to take place at UCL’s Institute of Child Health.
 The report states that UCL launched a formal investigation after a whistleblower alleged fraud in dozens papers published by the Institute.

 It is alleged that a panel of experts found that two scientists, Dr Anastasis Stephanou and Dr Tiziano Scarabelli, were guilty of research misconduct by manipulating images in seven published papers.
 Professor Latchman, a former Dean of the Institute, is cited as an author on all seven of the papers.
-In a paper published in the Journal of the American College of Cardiology, the panel said there was “clear evidence” of cloning, where parts of an image were copied and pasted elsewhere in the same image.
-Elsewhere in the publications, an image from a paper published a decade earlier had also allegedly been used.
+In a paper published in the Journal of the American College of Cardiology, the panel said there was “clear evidence” of cloning, where parts of an image were copied and pasted elsewhere.

 KING’S COLLEGE COLLEGE – PETERS AND BANERJEE SCANDAL